duckdb/duckdb-web/docs/extensions/postgres.md

 To make a PostgreSQL database accessible to DuckDB, use the `ATTACH` command with the `POSTGRES` or `POSTGRES_SCANNER` type.

-To connect to the "public" schema of the postgres instance running on localhost in read-write mode, run:
+To connect to the `public` schema of the PostgreSQL instance running on localhost in read-write mode, run:

 ```sql
 ATTACH '' AS postgres_db (TYPE POSTGRES);
 ```

-To connect to the Postgres instance with the given parameters in read-only mode, run:
+To connect to the PostgreSQL instance with the given parameters in read-only mode, run:

 ```sql
 ATTACH 'dbname=postgres user=postgres host=127.0.0.1' AS db (TYPE POSTGRES, READ_ONLY);